robertdavidgraham/masscan/README.md

 1. xml:  Just use the parameter `-oX <filename>`.
 	Or, use the parameters `--output-format xml` and `--output-filename <filename>`.

 2. binary: This is the masscan builtin format.
-It produces much smaller files, so that when I scan the Internet my disk doesn't fill up.
+It produces much smaller files so that when I scan the Internet my disk doesn't fill up.
 They need to be parsed, though.
-The command line option `--readscan` will read binary scan files.
+The command-line option `--readscan` will read binary scan files.
-Using `--readscan` with the `-oX` option will produce a XML version of the results file.
+Using `--readscan` with the `-oX` option will produce an XML version of the results file.

 3. grepable: This is an implementation of the Nmap -oG